 LifeStance Health Group (LFST)

-LifeStance Health Group doesn’t excite us.
-Its negative returns on capital show it destroyed shareholder value by losing money.― StockStory Analyst Team
+We’re not sold on LifeStance Health Group.
+Its negative returns on capital suggest it eroded shareholder value by squandering business opportunities.― StockStory Analyst Team

 1. News